sweagleExpert/integrations/gitlabCICD/readme.md

 /.gitlab-ci.yml         : Sample GitLab CI/CD pipeline file

 - Task "uploadConfiguration" is used to upload config files to Sweagle
-    - Prérequis: uploadCSSConfiguration utilise une image GitLab Node:6 (besoin de librairie cssjson-cli pour le CSS)
     - Call input:
-        - CONFIG_FILE = Config file or directory containing all files to upload to Sweagle
+        - CONFIG_DIR = Config file or directory containing all files to upload to Sweagle
-        - FILE_EXTENSION = in case of config directory, you can specify an extension to filter files to upload
+        - SWEAGLE_PATH = Path in Data Model where you want to put your configuration data

 - Task "deployTestEnvironment" is used to deploy to your target environment
     - In part, "before_script", call to Sweagle in order to check configuration data that was uploaded before
     - In case the configuration is wrong, Sweagle will return an exit code <> 0 that will freeze the pipeline
-    - Pre-requisite: uploadConfiguration task must be finished before confoguration is checked (so it should be in a previous stage of gitlab-ci to avoid parallel work)
+    - Pre-requisite: uploadConfiguration task must be finished before configuration is checked (so it should be in a previous stage of gitlab-ci to avoid parallel work)
     - Call input:
-        - MDS = Sweagle MDS to check
+        - SWEAGLE_MDS = Sweagle MDS to check
-        - VALIDATORS = Sweagle validator used to check configuration (as many as needed)
+        - SWEAGLE_VALIDATORS = Sweagle custom validators used to check configuration (as many as needed separated by spaces)
+    - In "script" part, call to Sweagle in order to retrieve latest valid configuration data